arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 Keep in mind that by default the Modulino library assumes the Qwiic connector is going to be used, therefore by default it is using the Wire1.

-When connecting the Modulino boards to the UNO R4 WiFi headers, or to the Portenta on Mid Carrier, remember to modify the code to use Wire instead of Wire1.
+When connecting the Modulino boards to the UNO R4 WiFi headers, or to a Portenta board on Portenta Mid Carrier, remember to modify the code to use Wire instead of Wire1.

 Example code to connect the Modulino boards: